Why should you trust the information on this web page?

 Emphasize when you have facilitated inter-agency collaboration and decision-making, when you have successfully navigated or mobilized a bureaucracy, provided leadership and supervision, motivated team members and supported organizational or project excellence.

-Use action-verbs and results-oriented-verbs to describe your volunteer and professional accomplishments.
-See this excellent, very long list of action verbs relevant to describing most middle to senior level management jobs.
+and then, when you get the results, click on the version of that web site for March 2013, you will see an excellent, very long list of action verbs relevant to describing most middle to senior level management jobs.

 For an idea on what is looked for in international work, have a look at the job postings on ReliefWeb.